• Skip to primary navigation

 “They’re for when you don’t want to mess with the character of your core timeline because it’s content for a specific audience.” — Tom Edwards, CDO of Epsilon.

 Dark posts came into play when targeting options were primitive and challenging on Facebook.
-These days they’re simply known as unpublished posts because these posts are not published on a Facebook page for all to see.
+These days they’re simply known as unpublished posts because these social media posts are not published on a Facebook page for all to see.
 Dark posts allowed marketers to promote content to a specific demographic within their page followers.

 Why Facebook Dark Posts